Penwyllt: 21st century

 The quarry, though not the railway, re-opened in 2007 to provide limestone for the works associated with a new gas pipeline being laid through South Wales.
 In 2008 it was again dormant.
 In 2009 it was operational but at a relatively low level of activity.

+In 2006, the Torchwood episode Countrycide was filmed in Penwyllt to stand in for the fictional village of Brynblaidd in the Brecon Beacons, where the titular team faces a group of cannibals.